 (1) Or every two years, whichever comes first.
-More frequent passenger compartment air filter replacement may be needed if driving in areas with heavy traffic, poor air quality, high dust levels, or environmental allergens.
-Passenger compartment air filter replacement may also be needed if there is reduced airflow, window fogging, or odors.
-Your GM dealer can help determine when to replace the filter.
+More frequent replacement may be needed if the vehicle is driven in areas with heavy traffic, areas with poor air quality, or areas with high dust levels.
+Replacement may also be needed if there is a reduction in air flow, excessive window fogging, or odors.

 (2) Check all fuel and vapor lines and hoses for proper hook-up, routing, and condition.
 (3) Or every four years, whichever comes first.
 If driving in dusty conditions, inspect the filter at each oil change or more often as needed.

-(4) Do not directly power wash the transfer case and/or front/rear axle output seals.
+(4) Do not directly power wash the transfer case output seals.
 High pressure water can overcome the seals and contaminate the transfer case fluid.
-Contaminated fluid will decrease the life of the transfer case and/or axles and should be replaced.
+Contaminated fluid will decrease the life of the transfer case and should be replaced.

 (5) Or every five years, whichever comes first.
-See Cooling System ⇔ 274.
+See Cooling System ⇔ 252.